fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image15.png)

-6. Repeat the process to create another Azure Storage Binary dataset, this time referencing the NYCTaxiData container in your MDWDataLake storage account.
+6. Repeat the process to create another Azure Storage Binary dataset, this time referencing the NYCTaxiData container in your SynapseDataLake storage account.
 This dataset acts as the destination for the NYC taxi data files you will copy from the previous dataset.

 7. Type “Azure Blob Storage” in the search box and select **Azure Blob Storage**.
 Click **Continue**.